The Educational Choice for Children Act

 0Seconds

 • The program offers a non‑refundable federal income‑tax credit equal to the amount donated, up to $1,700 per tax return.
+(Treasury guidance is still pending on whether married filers jointly receive a single $1,700 cap or $3,400.)

 • Unused credits may be carried forward for up to five years.